-According to the Order no.400/2005 of CNCAN President for approval of regulations on the general requirements for near surface repositories, the active institutional control needs a licence from CNCAN.
+According to the CNCAN Order No. 400/2005 for approval the Regulation on the general requirements for near surface repositories, the active institutional control needs a licence from CNCAN.
 The regulation contains provisions on the institutional control after closure of repository.
 In the safety assessment report of DNDR Baita Bihor there is a chapter which details the monitoring after closure of repository.

-It has to be mentioned that for the uranium mining and milling repositories, such requirements are implemented by Order no.192/2002 of CNCAN President for approval of Radiological Safety Regulations for Radioactive Waste Management from Uranium Mining and Milling.
+It has to be mentioned that for the uranium mining and milling repositories, such requirements are implemented by the CNCAN Order No. 192/2002 for approval the Radiological safety regulations for radioactive waste management from uranium mining and milling.